Regions and Availability Domains

 - To meet varying requirements for legal jurisdictions, tax domains, and other business or social criteria.

 Regions are grouped into realms .
 Your tenancy exists in a single realm and can access all regions that belong to that realm.
 You cannot access regions that are not in your realm.
-Currently, Oracle Cloud Infrastructure has multiple realms.
-There is one commercial realm.
-There are multiple realms for Government Cloud: US Government Cloud FedRAMP authorized and IL5 authorized, and United Kingdom Government Cloud.
+Currently, Oracle Cloud Infrastructure has multiple realms, including commercial, government, and dedicated realms.

 |Region Name||Region Identifier||Region Location||Region Key||Realm Key||Availability Domains|